Dictation App for Windows That Types Where the Cursor Is

 A cursor-based dictation app should work anywhere normal keyboard input works, including browser fields and many native apps.
 Always test in the tools you use daily, not only in a blank note.

-Try Superscribe on your next real task
+Try Superscribe Phone on your next business call

 ← Back to Blog